mdsol/FastAndFaster/README.md

 # Deprecation Notice

-This repository will be deprecated and archived. https://github.com/duongntbk/FastAndFaster
+This repository will be deprecated and archived by 2022/11/15.

+The project however will continue to be worked on in the new repository https://github.com/duongntbk/FastAndFaster

 # A quicker way to initialize objects and call methods